tibdex/github-backport/README.md

 ## Troubleshooting

-`github-backport` uses [`debug`](https://www.npmjs.com/package/debug) to log helpful information at different steps of the cherry-picking process.
+`github-backport` uses [`debug`](https://www.npmjs.com/package/debug) to log helpful information at different steps of the backport process.
 To enable these logs, set the `DEBUG` environment variable to `github-backport`.

 # How it Works